Site is best viewed in IE. Other browsers may result in pages not displaying correctly or features working

 If you have a diploma or degree in health care or a related field of study (Kinesiology, Physiotherapy, Chiropractic, Sports Medicine, Athletic Therapy, Massage Therapy, Occupational Therapy, Nursing, Human Kinetics, Human Biology, Exercise Physiology, Physical and Health Education) you are a candidate to participate in the Healing Waters Program without becoming a CALA certified Aquafitness Leader.

 You will be responsible for learning the International CALA Compendium of Moves and the Magical Properties of Water.
-The CALA Combined Basic Fitness Theory and Aquafitness Leadership Training manual must be purchased through CALA.
-You must purchase a CALA Basic Fitness Theory and Aquafitness Specialty Training Manual which accompanies the CALA Foundation Course.
+The CALA Foundations of Vertical Water Training manual must be purchased through CALA.
+You must purchase a CALA Foundations of Vertical Water Training manual which accompanies the Vertical Water Training.

-You must complete the open book theory exam associated with the manual and the Foundation Course.
-You may also choose to complete the CALA Foundation Course: Part I to become familiar with CALA terminology.
+You must complete the open book theory exam associated with the manual and the Vertical Water Training.
+You may also choose to complete the CALA Vertical Water Training Course to become familiar with CALA terminology (the complete movement bank for chest deep and deep water, the visual cuing methodology and the unique blend of mind, body and spirit when planning and leading CALA classes).

 Healing Waters Entrance Criteria: Level Two: